 http://tomjoht.github.com.)
 The API doc site is in a repo called learnapidoc.
 It’s available by default at

 https://idratherbewriting.com/learnapidoc.
-They seem like the same site, but they are actually separate projects in separate repos.
-The fact that each repo is simply available in a subdirectory like this off of my main domain is pretty cool.
+They seem like the same site, but they are really separate projects in separate repos.
+The fact that each repo in addition to the primary repository (

 Suppose you want to use Jekyll and GitHub, but you’re frustrated by GitHub’s limitations and you need a more robust platform for your Jekyll project.
 If so, CloudCannon is your solution.
 CloudCannon gives you a host of additional features that GitHub lacks, such as: